trufflesuite/trufflesuite.com/src/blog/the-infura-sdk-nft-truffle-box-all-you-need-to-know/index.md

 npx truffle unbox infura-nft-sdk
 ```

-This should download and unbox the Infura NFT SDK box.
-Feel free to go through the folders and file.
-Next is to download all project dependecies by running `npm install`.
+This should download and unbox the Infura NFT SDK Box.
+Next download all project dependecies by running `npm install`.

 With all dependencies successfully installed, proceed to creating a `.env` file in the root of your project, followed by adding values for the following environment variables: